bparanj/crystal/electronics/experiments/queue/inductive-diff.md

 2. Input Signal Simulation:
    - Use a manual switch to simulate low-frequency and high-frequency current changes by toggling it on/off rapidly or slowly.

-3. Measurement:
    - Use a voltmeter across the resistor to observe the voltage changes corresponding to the current signal.

-These adjustments make the experiment feasible in Tinkercad.